Mary Watson Whitney: Professional career

-Returning to the US, she became a teacher at her hometown high school until she became an assistant of Maria Mitchell in Vassar.
-In 1888 upon the retirement of Mitchell she became a professor and the director of the observatory there until she retired in 1915 for health reasons.
+After returning to the United States, Whitney became a teacher at Waltham High School between 1876 and 1881 until she became an assistant of Maria Mitchell at Vassar.
+Upon Mitchell's retirement in 1888, Whitney became a professor and the director of the observatory there until she retired in 1915 for health reasons.

-During her career, she concentrated on teaching and research related to double stars, variable stars, asteroids, comets, and measurements by photographic plates.
-Under her direction, 102 articles were published at the Vassar Observatory.
-In 1889, her mother and sister both became ill and Whitney moved them to the Observatory where she could care for them and continue her work part-time.
+Whitney focused her teaching and research on subjects related to double stars, variable stars, asteroids, comets, and measurements by photographic plates.
+Under her direction,102 articles were published at the Vassar College Observatory.
+In 1889, Whitney's mother and sister both became ill and Whitney moved them to the Observatory where she could care for them and continue her work part-time.
 When they died two years later, she resumed full-time work.

 Whitney was a fellow of the American Association for the Advancement of Science and a charter member of the Astronomical and Astrophysical Society.
-When the Maria Mitchell Association was established in Nantucket, Massachusetts in 1902, Whitney became its first president.
+In 1902, she became the first president of the Maria Mitchell Association in Nantucket, Massachusetts.

 Whitney believed that science provided strong career opportunities for women.
-She hoped that women would soon become more active in practical chemistry, architecture, dentistry, and agriculture, which were more lucrative and, in Whitney’s view, particularly well suited to women.
+She hoped that women would soon become more active in practical chemistry, architecture, dentistry, and agriculture, which were more lucrative and, in Whitney's view, particularly well suited to women.
 Moreover, she believed that scientific training would prepare them to be good mothers, falling into more traditional tropes of the early 20th century.
 She also funded the advancement of women in science.
-In 1908, when an observatory was built on Nantucket, Whitney raised money to fund a female research fellow.
+In 1908, when the Maria Mitchell Observatory was built on Nantucket, Whitney raised money to fund a female research fellow.
+Whitney continued working and living at the Vassar College Observatory until her retirement in 1915.
 In her will, she bequeathed $5,000 to Vassar to support research by women.

-Later life
+Later life and legacy

 Whitney died in Waltham on January 20, 1921, of pneumonia.
+Whitney was memorialized in 1923 with the unveiling of a bronze bas-relief portrait at the Vassar College Observatory.